LesFerch/RightClickTools/README.md

 Temporary files are all files that are not currently in use within the %Temp% location.

 Defender history is the "Protection history" list in Windows Defender.
-Right-click tools elevates to TrustedInstaller access in order to clear this history.
+Right-click Tools creates a task to clear Windows Defender log files on next restart.
+The task removes itself after it runs.
 A UAC prompt will appear if you are logged in as a standard user.

 ### Take ownership and get access